airbusgeo/playground-tagging/aircrafts.md

 The aircraft should be classified into the following 6 categories:

 - **small_aircraft** : light aircrafts for leisure, private jets and small passengers aircrafts.
 Most of these aircrafts have propellers or only one reactor.
-They typically accomodate 2 to 6 persons.
+They typically accomodate 2 to 20 persons maximum.

 ![Small Aircrafts](resources/small_aircraft_01.png)